delington/obsidian-notes/CV.md

 **Participation**:

-- Strategy game development in Godot (v3.5):
+- Strategy game development in Godot:
-	- design layout
-	- creating graphical and UI components
-	- game logic implementation
 - Spring Boot app experiments:
 	- Containerized an existing application (Docker)
 	- In an existing application deprecated old APIs to modern ones